Terms of Service

 Yes.
 Except for Equipment that you have fully paid for, all Equipment installed or provided by us remains our property and you agree that:

-- You may not relocate the Equipment without our knowledge and permission; and
+• You may not relocate the Equipment without our knowledge and permission;

-If Equipment is lost, stolen or damaged or sold, leased, mortgaged, transferred, assigned, encumbered or not returned, you agree to pay us the undiscounted retail value of Equipment, together with any costs incurred by us in seeking possession of such Equipment.
+• If Equipment is lost, stolen, damaged, sold, leased, mortgaged, transferred, assigned, encumbered or not returned, you agree to pay us the undiscounted retail value of Equipment, together with any costs incurred by us in seeking possession of such Equipment;

 20. Do I need to grant Storm access to Equipment?

 Yes.
-You agree to authorize us and our representatives to enter or have access to your premises as necessary at mutually agreed upon times to install, maintain, inspect, repair, remove, replace, investigate, protect, modify, upgrade or improve the operation of our services, the Equipment or our facilities or networks.
+You agree to authorize us, our representatives and our suppliers to enter or have access to your premises as necessary at mutually agreed upon times to install, maintain, inspect, repair, remove, replace, investigate, protect, modify, upgrade, disconnect or improve the operation of our services, the Equipment or our facilities or networks.
 If any of your Services or accounts have been terminated, then you authorize us and our representatives to enter or have access to your premises to disconnect the Services, as applicable.
 You must immediately notify us if Equipment is lost, stolen or destroyed.

 21. Will the Service ever require changes of Equipment?